 - Brake fluid can become compressed – The lower the boiling point, the easier it is to boil fast and form air bubbles.
 These bubbles can allow the fluid to become compressed.
 Compressed fluid can cause the brake pedal to soften.
 Driving with a ‘soft’ brake pedal is extremely dangerous because your brakes could fail at any moment.
 Even if they don’t fail, they will be inefficient, possibly leading to an accident

 - Your brake fluid collects dirt and debris – As brake fluid moves through your braking system, it picks up dirt and debris from the natural wear and tear of the system.
 This dirt and debris gets stuck in the parts and moves throughout your braking system, until you get a brake fluid flush.

 - Brake fluid is an integral part of the braking system – Brake pressure forces fluid to the brakes, causing the pads to clamp down on the rotors, attached to the wheel hubs that spin as the wheel turns.
 The high pressure causes the car to slow down.
 Without clean brake fluid, pressure can’t be created to stop your vehicle.

 Due for a brake fluid flush now?
-We would love to assist you.
-Click here to schedule an appointment.
+We would love to assist you with your brakes.